Treasure Island

 “Yes, he was.”

 Hugh fed and watered the horse.
 The grown-ups sat and talked on the porch.
-The children played with the child.
-When the sun started to set Hugh and Clara started to set off for North Rustico where they planned to spend the night with relatives.
+The children played with the baby.
+When the sun started to set Hugh and Clara got ready to go to North Rustico where they planned to spend the night with relations.

 “Come and have dinner with us,” Clara said.

-“I would love that,” Siobhan said and that is what she did, but not before walking upstairs with Sean, her second-oldest son.
-“I won’t be back tonight,” she said to him and Billy.
-“Put the children to bed once it gets dark.
-Don’t light anything and keep this bag in bed with you tight between the two of you until we decide what to do with it tomorrow.”
-She kissed her sons, and the others downstairs, and once outside walked alongside the buggy towards town.
-She carried the baby, cooing at the girl as they walked past the graveyard.
+“I would love that,” Siobhan said and that is what she did, but not before walking upstairs to her bedroom with Kieran Jr. and Sean, her second-oldest son.
+“I won’t be back tonight,” she said to them.
+“Put the other children to bed once it gets dark.
+Don’t light anything.
+Keep this bag in this bed with you tight between the two of you until we decide what to do with it tomorrow.”
+She kissed her sons, and the other children downstairs, and once outside walked alongside the buggy towards town.
+She carried the baby, cooing at the child as they walked past the burying ground.

-The next morning, she made breakfast for her children and when they were done, she and the girls cleaned up while the boys tended to their chores.
-Michael was too small to do much, but Billy and Sean were strong boys who knew their way around animals and farmland.
-Next summer she might add on to the house, adding two bedrooms so when the boys and girls grew up, they could have separate bedrooms.
+The next morning, she made breakfast for her children.
+When they were done eating, she and the girls cleaned up while the boys tended to their chores.
+Michael was too small to do much, but Kieran Jr. and Sean were strong boys who knew their way around animals and farmland.
+Next summer she would add on to the house, adding two bedrooms so when the boys and girls grew up, they could have separate bedrooms.
 She would improve the fields and fences.
 She would hire a farmhand, but not increase the size of her herd overmuch.
-Her husband had wanted to keep a hundred horses, but she didn’t think the land would keep that many healthy.
-She would devote three hundred acres to the horses and thought fifty-or-so of them would be best.
+Her husband had wanted to eventually keep a hundred horses, but she didn’t think the land would keep that many.
+She would devote three hundred acres to the horses and thought forty or fifty of them would be best.

 She didn’t believe in continuous grazing.
 Horses had a bad habit of grazing their favorite grass close to the ground, then returning to eat the regrowth as soon as it came back.
-As the year went on there wasn’t enough of it left to capture sunlight and regrow.
-It had to use stored energy to regrow, and if horses kept eating in the same place, the energy stores ran out and the grass died.
+As the year went on there wasn’t enough of it left to capture sunlight.
+It had to use stored energy to regrow.
+If horses kept eating in the same place, energy stores ran out and the grass died.

 Horses liked orchard grass, smooth brome, and timothy the best.
-They could eat it all day long down to the bare ground, which was when weeds started to grow in their place.
+They could eat it all day long down to the bare earth which was when weeds started to grow in their place.
 Siobhan had heard of rotational grazing and that was what she was going to do.
-She would move the horses to one pasture and let the other pastures rest to recover.
+She would move the horses to one pasture and let the other pastures recover.
 Each of the pastures would be left empty for at least several weeks at a time.
-That was how long it took for forage regrowth to begin after grazing.
+That was how long it took for forage regrowth after grazing to happen.

 She had four paddocks connected to a sacrifice lot.
 The lot had a shelter, a feeder, and a water source so that the paddocks didn’t need to have their own.
 The horses could get to the sacrifice lot anytime they wanted.
 They liked it that way.
 Siobhan was determined to keep draft horses.
-Prince Edward Island was a farming island and farmers needed draft horses more than anything else
+She wasn’t a racing horse woman.
+Prince Edward Island was a farming island and farmers needed draft horses more than anything else.

-When Friday came and before it went, she told the children they would be going to Charlottetown the next day, and staying overnight, so they could buy clothes shoes boots tools small barrels utensils dishes a new table and chairs and as many household necessities as they could carry back before the long winter set in.
+When Friday came and before it went, she told the children they would be going to Charlottetown the next day, and staying overnight, so they could buy clothes, shoes, boots, tools, small barrels, utensils, dishes, a new table and chairs, and as many household necessities as they could carry back.
+Winter would be upon them soon enough.

-Her team could trot at 15 KPH and get them to Charlottetown in two hours or die trying.
+Her team could go at 15 KPH if they had to and get them to Charlottetown in two-and-a-half hours, or die trying.
 The road wasn’t especially rough or hilly, but it wasn’t smooth and flat, either.
-If the team walked, they could get to the city and live to tell the tale, although it might take them five hours-or-more.
+If the team plodded they could get to the city and live to tell the tale, although it would take them five hours-or-more.
 She would take the four youngest children with her and leave the two oldest behind.
-She made Billy and Sean stand on brown paper and traced their bare feet.
+She stood Kieran Jr. and Sean on flattened brown paper and traced their bare feet for new shoes.
 She rolled the paper up and tied it with a string.
-She measured their arms and legs and height.
+She measured their arms and legs and height for new jackets and trousers.

 The five of them going all together would weigh less than 400 pounds.
-They would be heavier coming back, but the horses could pull ten times and more that weight with no trouble and do it all day if the distance was slow and steady.
+They would be markedly heavier coming back, but the horses could pull ten times and more that weight with no trouble and do it all day if the going was slow and steady.
 She hitched the horses to their farm wagon and started before dawn.
 Maggie and Michael, the two youngest, sat up front with her.
-Biddy and Kate knelt in the back on the floor of the wagon leaning on the tailgate, looking back from the way they were coming.
+Biddy and Kate knelt in the back on the floor of the wagon leaning on the tailgate, looking back at the way they were leaving behind.

 When coming into Charlottetown she asked the children if they wanted to see Fanningbank.
 “Yes, please!”
-They were unanimous that they did.
+They were unanimous that they wanted to see it.
 “Our teacher told us it is the Government House,” Biddy said when she saw it.
-“Why do they call it Fanningbank?”
+“Why do you call it Fanningbank?”

 “It’s because a hundred years ago Edmund Fanning, who was going to become the governor, set this land on the riverbank aside for the building of a residence for the governor,” Siobhan said.
-“The land was his and known as Fanning Bank then, and that is what it has stayed.”
+“The land was his and known as Fanning Bank then, and that is what it has stayed to this day.”

-The dancing mingling gossiping back-slapping took place in the Grand Ballroom, a high-ceilinged large room surrounded by eight columns.
+The dancing, mingling, gossiping, and back-slapping took place in the Grand Ballroom, a high-ceilinged room surrounded by eight columns.
 When the party was over His Excellency and Lady went upstairs and rooted around under the covers in the Sovereign’s Bedroom.
+The party was the talk of the season that year.
+When the baby was born in September he was told all about the party.

 In 1864 the delegates to the Charlottetown Conference came to the house in the evening for an official dinner and dance given by Governor George Dundas.
-They had a grand time excited by their grand ideas, although none of them had any illusions about what it would take to make their ideas come true.
+They had a grand time excited by their grand plans, although none of them had any illusions about what it would take to make their plans come true.

-“Mommy, why do they call them excellencies?”
+“Mammy, why do they call them excellencies?”
 Maggie asked.
+“Are they better than us?”

 “I will tell you when you are a little bit older,” Siobhan said.

-Charlottetown was a small city but with big enough business, and she had no great difficulty finding the clothes and goods she was looking for.
+Charlottetown was a small city but with big enough business, and she had no great difficulty finding the clothes and goods she was looking for elsewhere.
 One merchant’s loss was another merchant’s gain.
 The first merchant she visited was the shoemaker Thomas Strangman and Sons.
 A shoe stitching machine had been invented by an American in 1856.
-It was known as the McKay Stitching Machine and Thomas Strangman was the first on PEI to have one.
-Sole cuts specifically tailored to fit the right or left foot were still on the way.
+It was known as the McKay Stitching Machine and Thomas Strangman was the first man on Prince Edward Island to have one.
+Sole cuts tailored to fit the right or left foot were still on the way.
+In the meantime, it was make them shape up on your own.

-When she was ready to pay for the shoes and boots for her children and herself, she showed one of the fifty-dollar bills to Thomas Strangman.
+When she was ready to pay for the shoes and boots for her children and herself, she showed one of the fifty-dollar bills to Tom Strangman.

 “Is my money good here?”